zazu7765/zazu7765/README.md

 - Perl *(scripting)*
 - C# / Unity

-i like asciidoc over latex and markdown, i just wish it had more acceptance.

 random recent events
 ---
-recently found out gpg key signing gives you fancy blue verified button on github commits

 my website: [skillissue.cc](https://skillissue.cc)
 i am looking for a new domain name but unsure of what to get